echeran/smile-of-murugan/webbook/chapter19.md

 conceived, the characterization of some figures excellent: Alankāram, the sinful mother, is indeed overwhelming.
-Some descriptions are lovely—e.g. at the very beginning of the novel the description of the Käviri.
-On the other hand, the novel has a few basic drawbacks: it has not quite escaped the curse of sentimentalism; its author, though brave enough to choose a delicate and explosive theme, is not courageous enough to be entirely frank-e.g. in dealing with Indu's sensuality, with sex in general.
+Some descriptions are lovely—e.g. at the very beginning of the novel the description of the Kāviri.
+On the other hand, the novel has a few basic drawbacks: it has not quite escaped the curse of sentimentalism; its author, though brave enough to choose a delicate and explosive theme, is not courageous enough to be entirely frank—e.g. in dealing with Indu's sensuality, with sex in general.
 There is almost no verbosity in this book, and there are some truly exciting passages;
 but there are also some flat and colourless parts, and some descriptions